Sxmurai/belle-delphine-onlyfans-reminder/README.md

 ---

 # belle-daphine-onlyfans-reminder
-A android app made to annoy you about Belle Daphine's porno she's uploading on her OnlyFans.
+A android app made to annoy you about Belle Daphine's *ahem* she's uploading on her OnlyFans on christmas day.

 ---